 The obsession with Pinterest has led thousands of users to create inspirational boards filled with quotes focusing on being yourself, being healthy, and being a better person.
 Pinterest has also made it easy for users to share fitness ideas and Paleo-obsessed recipes.
 Pinterest has helped the message reach the consumer.

 Runners are flooding Facebook with pictures of marathon race bibs and timing chip results.
 The CrossFit-obsessed are recruiting average-Joes with their cult-like dedication and workout selfies.
 Paleo eaters are instagramming photographs of meals faster then they can consume their lettuce wrapped turkey burgers and green veggies.

 Luckily for brands, peer pressure is helping capitalize marketing messages of renewal and improvement making this year the year for a “New Year, New You!”

-This post, written by me, originally appeared on Beneath the Brand on May 16, 2013.
+This post, written by me, was originally published on Beneath the Brand on January 2, 2014.